Srilakshmi-mothkur/Gear-Vision/README.md

 # Gear Vision

-**Gear Vision** is a deep learning-based model designed for detecting and classifying car parts from images.
-This project includes data preprocessing, augmentation, model training, and real-time predictions.
+**Gear Vision** is a deep learning model for detecting and classifying various car parts, designed to assist firms in automating and optimizing parts identification and inventory management.

 ## Technologies Used